 You can find out more about how superfast broadband plans are coming forward in the county by visiting our interactive When and Where map.

-The County Council sought bids from telecoms suppliers to plan, design, build, operate and maintain high performance broadband networks "Next Generation Access" (NGA).
-Visit our Network Build and TEchnologies FAQ's for more information.
+The County Council's partnership with Gigaclear started in January 2017 when they were awarded the two Stage 3 contracts following a competitive procurement process.
+The County Council sought bids from telecoms suppliers to plan, design, build, operate and maintain high performance broadband networks which met "Next Generation Access" (NGA) specifications.
+Visit our Network Build and Technologies FAQ's for more information.
 The network had to be capable of supporting download speeds over 30Mbps and at least doubling the speed available in the areas served on average overall.
-Gigaclear's full fibre technology more than addresses this and is gigabit capable.
+Gigaclear's network more than addresses this.

 The Roll Out Schedule shows the current delivery headlines including how many premises now have access to full fibre broadband as a result of our investment with Gigaclear.
 You can also see information on which villages, in whole or part, have already been served through the project and forthcoming plans, including current estimated build completion timescales which can be subject to change.

-The When and Where map, updated quarterly, and the Roll Out Schedule, updated monthly provide more information on coverage plans in the county and the roll out to communities.
+The When and Where map and the Roll Out Schedule provide more information on coverage plans in the county and the roll out to communities.
 In the meantime, you can use Gigaclear Network's Availability Checker to see if your home or business is expected to be served or to register an interest.

 The Better Broadband Voucher Scheme was a UK-wide government subsidy scheme to provide an affordable, basic broadband installation to homes and businesses experiencing the poorest speeds (less than 2Mbps).
 The scheme ran in conjunction with the Government's Building Digital UK (BDUK) from 2015 unit until December 2019.
 It is now closed.